RashidAljohani/localhost/_posts/2022-04-02-migrate-api-connect-catalog.md.md

 ---
 layout: post
-title:  Migrate API Connect Catalogs
+title:  Migrate API Connect Catalogs using CLIs
 categories: [apiconnect,production]
-excerpt: Over a coffee, a friend of mine asked me .. why enterprises should consider integration modernization?
-Indeed, it is a big question, and you can write a book to answer that.
+excerpt: A customer of mine was using one of the earliest releases of `v10`.
+The standard backup and restore proceess wasn't applicable due to several reasons.
 image: /images/blogs/Migrate-API-Connect-Catalog/banner.png
 author: ["RashidAljohani"]
 ---